My Conversion Story: Methodist to Roman CatholicCatholic

 This week, in honor of the holiest day of the year (a.k.a.
 EASTER) I thought I would share my conversion story.

 I’ve always hesitated to share too much because I don’t want my parents or family or friends from my old church, many of whom I still see, to be upset or feel attacked.
-This is just my story.
-I’m just retelling things as I remember and how those events led to my eventual conversion to Catholicism.
+This is just my personal conversion story.
+I’m just retelling things as I remember and how those events led to my joining the Catholic Church.

 As I got older and attended Christian summer camps and youth group activities, I had a lot of fun, but I didn’t feel particularly moved by faith at any point.
 In fact the religious components of any activity seemed to encroach on the flirting and typical teen banter that accompanied any such gathering.

 During my Confirmation preparation, I asked questions of a minister who led classes and was often laughed at, and made to feel stupid.
 I learned to stop asking questions.
 For years I credited this man with single-handedly driving me away from Christianity.
 I didn’t want to be a part of the faith he practiced or preached.
 I was young and hurt and without any good formation it was easy to see now how these interactions could lead me away from believing in Christ.
 This pastor’s awful behavior was simply the final nail in the coffin.

 By the end of high school I knew I still believed in God, but I wasn’t sure of what else.
 I would’ve told you I was a Christian but I questioned whether Jesus was the son of God; I didn’t see the point to all the stories I’d been told throughout my life.
 My childhood faith didn’t challenge me or ask anything of me.
 It was whatever I wanted it to be, which wound up not being much.